-- (1) Purchaser orders shall be binding only if they are placed by Purchaser in writing.
+(1) Purchase orders shall be binding only if they are placed by Purchaser in writing.
 Verbal agreements – including subsequent amendments and additions to these terms and conditions of purchase – must be confirmed in writing by Purchaser for them to become valid.

-- (2) For the period of their validity, cost estimates shall form a binding basis for resultant orders.
-They shall not be remunerated unless expressly agreed.
+(2) For the period of their validity, cost estimates shall form a binding basis for resultant orders.
+They shall not be remunerated unless expressly agreed otherwise.

 (1) The prices are fixed prices.
-They are inclusive of everything Supplier has to do to fulfill his supply/service obligation.
+They are inclusive of everything Supplier has to do to fulfill their supply/service obligation.

-- (2) In prices stated “free domicile”, “free … destination” and other “free/franco” deliveries, the freight and packaging costs shall be included.
-We shall pay for packaging only if and to the extent that compensation for such is expressly agreed otherwise.
+(2) In prices stated “free domicile”, “free … destination” and other “free/franco” deliveries, the freight and packaging costs shall be included.
+We shall pay for packaging only if and to the extent that compensation for such has been expressly agreed.

 (III) Scope of supply/service; ownership; usage rights

-- – Supplier shall transfer to Purchaser ownership of all technical documents (also for subcontractors) and other documents needed for manufacture, maintenance and operation.
-Said technical documents shall be in German and shall be based on the international SI standard system
+– Supplier shall transfer to Purchaser ownership of all technical documents (also for sub-suppliers) and other documents needed for manufacture, maintenance and operation.
+Said technical documents shall be in German and shall be based on the international SI standard system.

-– Supplier shall grant Purchaser exclusive usage and utilization rights in the scope described above to those supplies/services he produces specifically for Purchaser
+– Supplier shall grant Purchaser exclusive usage and utilization rights in the scope described above to those supplies/services it produces specifically for Purchaser.

 – Supplier pledges to strictly observe the provisions of the Employee Inventions Act and file claims to the corresponding inventions in due form and time.
-This shall also apply insofar as Supplier does not employ his own staff, but rather commissions third parties in the framework of the permitted employment of temporary workers
+This shall also apply insofar as Supplier does not employ its own staff, but rather commissions third parties in the framework of the permitted employment of temporary workers.

-(2) Unless otherwise agreed in writing, the delivery date or delivery period shall refer to the date on which Purchaser receives the goods.
+(2) Unless otherwise agreed in writing, the date on which Purchaser receives the goods shall apply in determining compliance with the delivery date or delivery period.
 This shall also apply to all shipment documents, operating instructions and other certificates necessary to fulfill Supplier’s delivery obligations.

-- (3) If Supplier becomes aware that an agreed deadline cannot be met, he must inform Purchaser in writing without delay, stating the reasons and the expected duration of the delay.
-Supplier shall also propose suitable counteractions to avert the repercussions of such delay.
+(3) If Supplier becomes aware that an agreed deadline cannot be met, it must inform Purchaser in writing without delay, stating the reasons and the expected duration of the delay.

 (VI) Delivery/performance and storage, risk

-- (3) Part supplies/services are not permitted unless Purchaser has expressly consented thereto.
-Part supplies/services are to be marked as such, delivery/service notes shall be submitted in triplicate.
+(3) Partial supplies/services are not permitted unless Purchaser has expressly consented thereto.
+Partial supplies/services are to be marked as such, delivery/service notes shall be submitted in triplicate.

-(9) The declaration of the goods in the consignment notes for shipment by rail shall comply with the valid provisions of the railways.
-Costs and damages incurred due to incorrect declaration or failure to declare shall be at the expense of Supplier.
+(9) The declaration of the goods in the consignment notes for shipment by rail must comply with the valid provisions of the railways.
+Costs and damages incurred due to incorrect declaration or failure to provide a declaration shall be at the expense of Supplier.

 (VII) Execution, sub-suppliers, assignment

-- (2) Supplier is obligated to name his subcontractors to Purchaser on request.
+(2) Supplier is obligated to name its subcontractors to Purchaser on request.

-- (3) Supplier shall not be entitled to assign his contractual claims vis-à-vis Purchaser to third parties or permit third parties to collect same.
+(3) Supplier shall not be entitled to assign its contractual claims vis-à-vis Purchaser to third parties or permit third parties to collect same.
 This shall not apply for legally established or uncontested claims.

 (IX) Invoicing, payment, offsetting

-- (4) Interest after due date shall be excluded.
-The interest rate for default shall be 5 percentage points above the basic interest rate pursuant to § 247 German Civil Code (BGB).
+(4) Interest after due date shall be excluded.
+The interest rate for default shall be 5% above the basic interest rate pursuant to § 247 German Civil Code (BGB).
 Purchaser shall be entitled in all cases to demonstrate that the damages caused by default are lower than those demanded by Supplier.

-- (5) Statutory rights of set-off and retention shall apply for Purchaser.
-Supplier may offset only against uncontested or legally established receivables; his rights of retention shall apply only insofar as they are based on the same legal relationship.
+(5) Statutory offsetting and retention rights shall apply for Purchaser.
+Supplier may offset only against uncontested or legally established receivables; their rights of retention shall apply only insofar as they are based on the same legal relationship.

 (X) Claims under liability for defects

-- (6) Purchaser may demand that Supplier reimburses the expenses in connection with a defect which Purchaser has to bear in respect of his customer if the defect already existed at the time of the transfer of risk to Purchaser.
+(6) Purchaser may demand that Supplier reimburses the expenses in connection with a defect which Purchaser has to bear in respect of its customers if the defect already existed at the time of the transfer of risk to Purchaser.

-- (1) Supplier pledges to Purchaser that he shall comply with the provisions of the German Minimum Wage Act (MiLoG) and indemnify Purchaser against claims by third parties, in particular claims pursuant to § 13 MiLoG.
+(1) Supplier pledges to Purchaser that it shall comply with the provisions of the German Minimum Wage Act (MiLoG) and indemnify Purchaser against claims by third parties, in particular claims pursuant to § 13 MiLoG.

-- (1) Unless otherwise agreed by Purchaser’s plant, place of fulfillment for all supplies/services shall be the place of receipt indicated by Purchaser.
+(1) Unless otherwise agreed by Purchaser’s plant, the place of performance for all supplies/services shall be the place of receipt indicated by Purchaser.

-- (2) The legal venue shall be the domicile of Purchaser, or at Purchaser’s choice, Supplier’s general legal venue.
+(2) The legal venue shall be the registered office of Purchaser, or at Purchaser’s choice, Supplier’s general legal venue.

 (XIII) Applicable law

-- All legal relations between Purchaser and Supplier shall be governed by the prevailing substantive law of the Federal Republic of Germany to the exclusion of the United Nations’ Convention of April 11, 1980 on the Contracts for the International Sale of Goods (CISG) in the currently valid version.
+All legal relations between Purchaser and Supplier shall be governed by the prevailing substantive law of the Federal Republic of Germany to the exclusion of the United Nations Convention of April 11, 1980 on the Contracts for the International Sale of Goods (CISG) as amended.

 (XIV) Prohibition of advertising/secrecy

-- (2) Supplier shall maintain secrecy vis-à-vis third parties in respect of all operational events, facilities, plants, documents, etc. used at Purchaser’s premises or those of his customers which become known to Supplier in connection with his activities for Purchaser, also after submission of the corresponding offers and after completion of the contract.
-Supplier shall impose corresponding obligations on his agents
+(2) Supplier shall maintain secrecy vis-à-vis third parties in respect of all operating processes, facilities, plants, documents, etc. used at Purchaser’s premises or those of Purchaser’s customers which become known to Supplier in connection with its activities for Purchaser, also after submission of the corresponding offers and after completion of the contract.
+Supplier shall impose corresponding obligations on its agents.

-- (1) We shall only recognize any simple reservation of title by the contracting partner to the extent that ownership of the goods is transferred to us upon payment and we are authorized to resell and transfer the goods in the course of normal business.
-We shall not accept specific forms of reserved title, in particular transferred, subsequent or extended reservation of title, current account reservation or extended corporate reservation of title.
-Conflicting terms and conditions of the contracting partner shall not be recognized by us; they are hereby expressly rejected and shall not form part of the contract.
+(1) We shall only recognize any simple retention of title by the Contractual Partner to the extent that ownership of the goods is transferred to us upon payment and we are authorized to resell and transfer the goods in the course of normal business.
+We shall not accept specific forms of retention of title, in particular transferred, subsequent or extended retention of title, current account retention or extended corporate retention of title.
+Conflicting terms and conditions of the Contractual Partner shall not be recognized by us; they are hereby expressly rejected and shall not form part of the contract.

-- (2) The contracting partner may only demand the return of goods on the grounds of reservation of title if he has previously withdrawn from the contract.
+(2) The Contractual Partner may only demand the return of goods on the grounds of retention of title if it has previously withdrawn from the contract.

 (XVI) Severability/written form

-- Should individual provisions of these conditions become entirely or partly invalid, the remaining provisions shall remain valid.
+Should individual provisions of these conditions become entirely or partially invalid, the remaining provisions shall remain valid.
 The same shall apply for the corresponding contract.
-Insofar as these General Terms and Conditions of Purchase demand declarations by the contractual parties to be made in writing, simple text form shall be sufficient.
+Insofar as these General Terms and Conditions of Purchase demand declarations by the Contractual Partners to be made in writing, simple text form shall be sufficient.

 (XVII) Data protection

-- Purchaser points out in accordance with § 33 of the Federal Data Protection Act (BDSG) that he shall store data relating to Supplier on the basis of the Federal Data Protection Act.
+Purchaser points out in accordance with § 33 of the Federal Data Protection Act (BDSG) that they shall store data relating to Supplier on the basis of the Federal Data Protection Act.